 In short, he points out that while for small startups, that have low exposure building up an MVP might be less risky.
 For an established brand using the MVP approach, might be too risky.

-In fact, this often leads to the "something is better than nothing syndrome."
-Rand Fishkin learned the lesson at the hard way.
+In fact, this often leads to the “something is better than nothing syndrome.”
+Rand Fishkin learned the lesson in a hard way.
 You can avoid that failure by adopting the EVP approach to product development.

 - How Does PayPal Make Money?
 The PayPal Mafia Business Model Explained